-Eric Bjerkholt has served on our Board of Directors and on our Board of Directors' audit committee since April 2023.
-Mr. Bjerkholt is currently the chief financial officer of Chinook Therapeutics, Inc., a publicly traded company.
-He most recently served as the chief financial officer of Aimmune Therapeutics, Inc., from 2017 to 2020, overseeing the financial reporting, budgeting, internal controls, investor relations, business development, facilities and information technology functions and led the acquisition of Aimmune by Nestle Health Science for \$2.6 billion.
-Prior to Aimmune Therapeutics, Inc., he spent 13 years at Sunesis Pharmaceuticals, Inc. from 2004 until 2017, where in addition to his role as chief financial officer, Mr. Bjerkholt served in various capacities, including Executive Vice President of Corporate Development and Finance, Corporate Secretary and Chief Compliance Officer.
-Previously, Mr. Bjerkholt held senior executive finance roles at IntraBiotics Pharmaceuticals, Inc, LifeSpring Nutrition, Inc. and Age Wave, LLC and spent seven years in healthcare investment banking at J.P.
-Morgan & Company, Inc. He is currently a member of the board of directors and chair of the audit committee of CalciMedica, Inc., a publicly traded biotechnology company, and a member of the board of directors of Cerus Corporation, a publicly traded biotechnology company.
-Mr. Bjerkholt holds an MBA from Harvard Business School and a Cand.Oecon from the University of Oslo in Norway.
+Eric Bjerkholt has served on our Board and on our Board's audit committee since April 2023.
+Mr. Bjerkholt has served as the Chief Financial Officer of Mirum Pharmaceuticals, Inc., a publicly traded company, since September 2023.
+He most recently served as the Chief Financial Officer of Chinook Therapeutics, Inc. from November 2020 to September 2023.
+Prior to Chinook Therapeutics, Inc., he served as the Chief Financial Officer of Aimmune Therapeutics, Inc., from 2017 to 2020, overseeing the financial reporting, budgeting, internal controls, investor relations, business development, facilities and information technology functions and led the acquisition of Aimmune Therapeutics by Nestle Health Science US Holdings, Inc. for \$2.6 billion.
+Prior to Aimmune Therapeutics, he spent 13 years at Sunesis Pharmaceuticals, Inc. from 2004 until 2017, where in addition to his role as Chief Financial Officer, Mr. Bjerkholt served in various capacities, including Executive Vice President of Corporate Development and Finance, Corporate Secretary and Chief Compliance Officer.
+Previously, Mr. Bjerkholt held senior executive finance roles at IntraBiotics Pharmaceuticals, Inc., LifeSpring Nutrition, Inc. and Age Wave, LLC and spent seven years in healthcare investment banking at J.P.
+Morgan & Company, Inc. He is currently a member of the board of directors and Chair of the audit committee of CalciMedica, Inc., a publicly traded biotechnology company, and a member of the board of directors of Cerus Corporation, a publicly traded biotechnology company.
+Mr. Bjerkholt holds an M.B.A. from Harvard Business School and a Cand.Oecon from the University of Oslo in Norway.
 We believe that Mr. Bjerkholt's extensive business leadership experience across a broad range of roles provide him with the qualifications and skills to serve as a director of our company.